singchan/OLD-www.silex.me-2020/content/pages/create.md

   builder">Silex Website Builder</a> and <a href="https://forestry.io/" title="Forestry">Forestry
   headless CMS</a></p></li></ul>
 permalink: "/create/"
-header: "<h2><strong>The freedom to create anything</strong></h2><h3>Free minds need free tools to make the world a better place</h3><p>Whether you’re a maker about to create a website for the first time or you’re a pro designer or coder making websites for customers, you will love Silex.
+header: "<h2><strong>The freedom to create anything</strong></h2><h3>Silex is free / libre because free minds need to have free tools.</h3><p>Whether you’re a maker about to create a website for the first time or you’re a pro designer or coder making websites for customers, you will love Silex.
 You have two ways to start: open Silex and start with one of the a free website provided with Silex, or follow a tutorial before you play with the tool.
 You can always add advanced functionality to your